Debiasing Made State-of-the-art: Revisiting the Simple Seed-based Weak Supervision for Text Classification: Ethical Consideration

 \section{Ethical Consideration}

-This paper identifies the data-dependent label errors in the simple seed word matching baseline in a weakly supervised text classifier.
-The paper proposed methods to reduce such label errors, which are also connected to word triggers in backdoor attacks; the paper has the potential to defend against such attacks.
+This paper analyzes the difficulty of identifying label errors in the pseudo-labels generated by simple seed-matching weak supervision.
+This paper proposed methods to better identify such label errors and improve weakly supervised text classifiers.
 We do not anticipate any major ethical concerns.